vinegarhq/vinegarhq.github.io/src/Installation/index.md

 - Processor: X86-64 CPU.
 - Graphics: Vulkan 1.1 support.
-- Wine: 8.0 and onwards.
+- Wine: 10.13 and onwards (Wine is pre-installed if using Flatpak).
-  - A specialized/patched version of Wine may be required for general usage of Studio.

 ## Using Flatpak (recommended)